ManualForArchipelago/Manual/docs/advanced/randomised_start.md

 The way Archipelago handles regions and backtracking can be unintuitive, and often makes people feel like this is impossible.

-It's not impossible, and it doesn't even require hooks!
+It's not impossible, and it doesn't even require complicated hooks!
 Let's dive in.

 ## Items.json
 Our example today is a hypothetical pokemon game.
 It has towns, it has routes, it has HMs required to traverse the routes.